 Is perfectly safe unless you are travelling to the most popular beach destinations in peak season where you may have some problems finding a good hotel at a good rate.

-In Bangkok you wont have any problem any time in the year but in places like Koh Samui in August, or Koh Phangan during the days that takes place the Full Moon Party you need to book in advanced. http://tailandiaviaje.com about 2 years ago
+In Bangkok you wont have any problem any time in the year but in places like Koh Samui in August, or Koh Phangan during the days that takes place the Full Moon Party you need to book in advanced. http://tailandiaviaje.com over 3 years ago